Sociology

 Areas of Specialization

-- Sociology of Health focuses on understanding of how social forces and structures are linked to human well-being.
-This specialization integrates sociological theories and research methods with disciplines like public health, epidemiology, gerontology, psychology, and health economics, focusing on biosocial mechanisms in shaping mental and physical health across the life course.
+- Sociology of Health focuses on understanding of how social forces and structures are linked to human well-being. how social forces and structures are linked to human well-being.
+This specialization integrates sociological theories with disciplines like public health, epidemiology, and gerontology, focusing on social mechanisms that explain the roles of biology, genetics, and stress in shaping mental and physical well-being over the life course.

-- Sociology of Religion examines both shapes and is shaped by social life, identities, and social institutions.
-It investigates how religious beliefs, practices, and communities influence societal norms, attitudes, values, and behavior, with particular attention to the ways religion intersects with power, inequality, and social change.
+- Sociology of Religion examines the role of religion in shaping social life, identities, and social institutions.
+It investigates how religious beliefs, practices, and communities influence societal norms, values, and behavior, with particular attention to the ways religion intersects with power, inequality, and social change.

-- Social Inequality and Stratification considers how diverse forms of inequality—including those related to socioeconomic status, race, ethnicity, or gender—are maintained and reproduced, as well as their implications for individuals, groups, and societies.
-Representing a core sociological sub-discipline, students and faculty in this area pursue research using a variety of research theories and methods, including a diversity of quantitative and qualitative techniques.
-Their work addresses a variety of topics, including the family, education, wealth, the criminal justice system, and the welfare state.
+- Social Inequality and Stratification considers how diverse forms of inequality—including socioeconomic, racial, gender—are maintained and reproduced, as well as their implications for individuals, groups, and societies.
+Students and faculty in this area pursue multiple levels of analysis, using approaches ranging from social psychology to demography.
+Their work addresses a variety of institutions, including the family, education, the criminal justice system, and the welfare state.

 Admission Requirements